pablocarderam/opqua/README.md

 - possible_alleles -- set of possible characters in all genome string, or at each position in genome string; to specify lists in parameter files, use prefix `#LIST:` (String or list of Strings with num_loci elements)
+- allele_groups -- relevant alleles affecting fitness, each element
+    contains a list of strings, each string contains a group of alleles that all have equivalent fitness behavior; if single list provided, then those groups are used for all loci; to specify lists in parameter files, use prefix `#LIST:` (list of lists of Strings)
+- max_depth -- max number of mutations considered when evaluating establishment rates (integer >0)
+- intrahost_population -- maximum intrahost pathogen population (integer >0)
+- population_threshold -- any intrahost variant that still drifts over this threshold is assumed to always be under drift; =1/selection_threshold (number >0)
+- selection_threshold -- any intrahost variant with a selection coefficient under this threshold is assumed to always be under drift (number >0)
+- generation_time -- pathogen replication cycle time (number >0)
 - fitnessHost -- function that evaluates relative fitness in head-to-head competition for different genomes within the same host (function object, takes a String argument and returns a number >= 0)